jesusmiguel123/List-Commits/README.md

 ```

 ### Frontend
-In `/frontend` run the next command:
+In `/frontend` directory run the next command:
 ```
 pnpm install
 ```